-Concentration Director Department Telephone Email Anbrasi Edward, PhD, MPH, MBA Associate Scientist International Health 410-502-7663 aedward1@jhu.edu Mark J. Bittle, DrPH, MBA, FACHE Senior Scientist Health Policy & Management 410-502-0460 mbittle1@įhu.edu
+Concentration Director Department Telephone Email Anbrasi Edward, PhD, MPH, MBA Associate Practice Professor International Health 410-502-7663 aedward1@jhu.edu Mark J. Bittle, DrPH, MBA, FACHE Teaching Professor Health Policy & Management 410-502-0460 mbittle1@jhu.edu

-The MPH concentration in Health Leadership & Management provides students with an understanding of the challenges of organizational leadership and management in the health sector.
-The concentration is aimed at individuals whose responsibilities require them to have the knowledge and skills essential to balance the demands of leading and managing during times of change, but who do not require or desire a full management degree.
+The MPH concentration in Health Leadership & Management provides full-time MPH students with an understanding of the challenges of organizational leadership and management in the health sector.
+The concentration is aimed at individuals whose responsibilities require them to have the knowledge and skills essential to balance the demands of leading and managing during times of change.
+Attendance at the monthly MPH-HLM concentration seminar is required.